carrierwaveuploader/carrierwave/README.md

 ## What's in that uploader file?

-The fact that uploaders are separate classes in Merb Upload is a big advantage.
+The fact that uploaders are separate classes in Stapler is a big advantage.
 What this means for you is:

 #### Less magic

 In order to customize your uploader, all you need to do is override methods and use normal, clear and simple Ruby code.
 That means no `alias_method_chain`'ing to hook into the upload process, no messing around with weird extensions.
-The code in Merb Upload is very simple and easy because of this.
+The code in Stapler is very simple and easy because of this.

 #### Easier to test